puzzle/jenkins-techlab/labs/03_build_options.md

 This configures the same job properties as the declarative pipeline in lab 3.1.
 In scripted pipelines job properties are configured through steps and the usage of a step depends on its implementation.
-Use the "Snippet Generator" to find the correct syntax.
+Use the "Snippet Generator" ("Pipeline Syntax" in the sidebar) to find the correct syntax.
 Scripted pipelines need to run before Jenkins can pick up changes in build properties.
 Multibranch pipeline support takes care of this an runs any new jobs and any jobs with changes in their ``Jenkinsfile``.